Generic name: biotin (oral) [ BYE-oh-tin ]

 How should I take biotin?

-It may take 3 to 6 months before the condition of your hair or nails improves when using this medication as directed.
+It may take 3 to 6 months before the condition of your hair or nails improves.

-After you stop using this medication, your nails will likely return to their original condition within 6 to 9 months.
+After you stop using biotin, your nails will likely return to their original condition within 6 to 9 months.

 Store at room temperature away from moisture and heat.

 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra biotin to make up the missed dose.